VincentH-Net/CSharpForMarkup/README.md

 Any surrounding `"`, `@` or whitespace characters in `pathExpression` are ignored

 `Bind` supports almost all functionality that the UI framework offers for binding.
-In addition, there are many `Bind` overloads that allow you to:
+In addition, there are many `Bind` overloads that allows to:
 - Omit the property name to bind to the **default property** of a view type:<br />![Bind Default Parameter](img/bind-default-parameter.png)
 - Bind with **inline conversion**:<br />![Bind Inline Conversion](img/bind-inline-conversion.png)
 - Bind a **command and it's parameter** in one go:<br />![Bindcommand](img/bindcommand.png)